vowsjs/vowsjs.org/templates/pages/doc.md

 This is how Vows keeps track of all the asynchronous calls, and can warn you if something hasn't returned.

+> Note that topics which make use of '`this.callback`' must not return anything.
+And likewise, topics which do not return anything must make use of '`this.callback`'.

 ### Promises #

 Vows also supports promise-based async out of the box, so if that works better for your purpose,